 Targets serve as instructions to KAPE on where to grab certain files.
-Targets exist for many Windows artifacts, third-party-apps, etc. Targets simply specify to KAPE that the files stored by a respective program are stored in a certain location within the Target.
+Targets exist for many Windows artifacts, third-party apps, etc. Targets specify to KAPE that the files stored by a respective program are stored in a certain location within the Target.
 Those files will then be copied out from your evidence image into the specified Target Destination folder.

 Think of using the Target side as a fancy way to copy out the targeted files to a destination folder.
 Why would you want to do this, you ask?
-You can use EZ’s Tools to analyze those files to drill down to the specific artifacts for validation purposes as well as for self-learning purposes.
+You can use EZ Tools to analyze those files to drill down to the specific artifacts for validation and self-learning purposes.

 To illustrate this, check out an example of a Target that I wrote for VoidTools’ Everything: